jbx-protocol/juice-docs-v1/protocol/api/contracts/jbtokenstore/write/claimfor.md

   Claims internally accounted for tokens into a holder's wallet.

   @dev
-  Only a token holder or an operator can claim its unclaimed tokens.
+  Only a token holder, the owner of the token's project, or an operator specified by the token holder can claim its unclaimed tokens.

   @param _holder The owner of the tokens being claimed.
   @param _projectId The ID of the project whose tokens are being claimed.